 Understanding why your credit score is at its current standing is crucial when attempting to improve it.
 There may be an outstanding loan or debt that is affecting your score and thus, your ability to qualify for a loan.
 If you find a mistake, contact the credit-reporting agency and discuss it with them.
 You can check your credit score through a variety of services, or we can help.

 5. Truth: Having no credit is worse than having bad credit

 Creditors and lenders want to see that you can handle debt.
 Having multiple open credit lines that are in good shape is key when it comes to your credit score.
-If you don’t have a credit card, consider opening one with a small limit that you’re sure you can pay off to begin to build your credit score.
-That being said, be careful about opening—or trying to open—multiple accounts in rapid succession, you can actually lower your credit score.
+If you don’t have a credit card, consider opening one with a small limit that you’re sure you can pay off to begin building your credit score.
+That being said, be careful about opening—or trying to open—multiple accounts in rapid succession, which can actually lower your credit score.
 If you open a credit card at your new favorite department store, wait a few months (or longer) before applying for additional credit.

 Your credit score is partly based on the age of your credit.
 Closing your oldest line of credit may actually affect your credit score negatively.
 If you have a few cards open, be wary about closing an old account that you don’t use.
 There’s no need to keep a minimum balance on it, but once it’s paid off in full, put it in a drawer and keep the line open.
-If you’re concerned about paying a yearly fee on a card you’re not using, get in touch with your creditor or bank: they may be able you find a way to avoid that fee.
+If you’re concerned about paying a yearly fee on a card you’re not using, get in touch with your creditor or bank, they may be able to help you find a way to avoid that fee.

 It’s important to note when you’re applying for any loan, including a mortgage, that the bank will take your credit score into consideration.
 If you have a high credit score, the bank will be more likely to offer you a better interest rate.
 A better interest rate can result in a smaller monthly payment.

 As you’re working to improve your credit score, be on the lookout for scams.
 Learn more about how to spot a credit repair scam.